5 More Founders and the Schools Their Gifts Established

 Vision.
 Generosity.
 High-minded principles.
 These are the hallmarks of the benefactors of the five schools featured in this article.

-Milton Hershey and Stephen Girard founded their schools in a different time in our nation's maturation.
+Milton Hershey and Stephen Girard founded their schools at a different time in our nation's maturation.
 The industrial revolution had worked its wonders in the 19th century.
-But it had also created some social issues which continue to bedevil us to this day.
-Both of these prosperous businessmen felt strongly that the less fortunate members of society deserved the same opportunity for an education as those who were better off.
-Thousands of miles to the west, in 1887 the estate of a Hawaiian princess, Bernice Pauahi Bishop, established a school which serves the indigenous children of those far off Pacific islands.
+But it has also created some social issues that continue to bedevil us today.
+These prosperous businessmen felt strongly that the less fortunate members deserved the same opportunity for an education as those who were better off.
+Thousands of miles to the west, in 1887, the estate of a Hawaiian princess, Bernice Pauahi Bishop, established a school that serves the Indigenous children of those far-off Pacific islands.
 Mrs. Bishop was the largest landowner in Hawaii at the time of her death.
 She bequeathed a portion of her estate to establish the Kamehameha Schools.
 The school's website states that the "Kamehameha Schools’ mission is to fulfill Pauahi’s desire to create educational opportunities in perpetuity to improve the capability and well-being of people of Hawaiian ancestry."

 Phillips Andover Academy

 Samuel Phillips, Jr. founded Phillips Academy Andover in 1778.
-The school was an all boys' school until 1973 when Andover and Abbott Academy, a girls' school, merged.
-The school has produced a remarkable number of distinguished graduates over the past two centuries.
+The school was an all-boys school until 1973 when Andover and Abbott Academy, a girls' school, merged.
+The school has produced many distinguished graduates over the past two centuries.
 It is a big school with a student population of over 1,100.
 The school's curriculum includes instruction in thirty AP courses.
-The facilities need to be seen and experienced as they rival and exceed anything found on most college campuses.
-Needless to say, admissions at Andover are extremely competitive.
-If your child is admitted, don't fret about not being able to pay for her education.
+The facilities must be seen and experienced as they rival and exceed anything on most college campuses.
+Admissions at Andover are extremely competitive.
+If your child is admitted, don't fret about being unable to pay for her education.
 Andover has one of the most generous financial aid programs out there.

 Phillips Exeter Academy

-Samuel Phillips uncle, Dr. John Phillips, established Phillips Academy Exeter in 1781.
+Samuel Phillips's uncle, Dr. John Phillips, established Phillips Academy Exeter in 1781.
 According to the Exeter website, Dr. Phillips sought "to link goodness with knowledge, developing the consciences and training the minds of students so that they may usefully serve society."
-These are beautiful motives which ring true in the 21st century.
+These are beautiful motives that ring true in the 21st century.
 Like its sibling and rival school, Andover, Phillips Exeter is a large school with over 1,000 students.
 Exeter was a boys' school until 1970.
-Like Andover the breadth and depth of its academic offerings is remarkable.
-Superb facilities, 600-acre campus and a $750 million endowment make Exeter extremely competitive.
+Like Andover, the breadth and depth of its academic offerings are remarkable.
+Superb facilities, a 600-acre campus, and a $750 million endowment make Exeter extremely competitive.
 But if your child can get in, the financial aid program is very generous.

 Milton Hershey School

-Unlike the Phillips Academies, Milton Hershey School which was founded by Milton Hershey offers grades PK-12.
+Unlike the Phillips Academies, Milton Hershey School, founded by Milton Hershey, offers grades PK-12.
 Located in Hershey, Pennsylvania, the school was founded in 1909 with a few students from poor families.
-It now serves over 1,800 students and has an endowment of approximately $6 billion.
+It now serves over 1,800 students and has an approximately $6 billion endowment.

 Girard College

-Can you imagine a free private school located on 43 prime acres in downtown Philadelphia?
+Can you imagine a free private school on 43 prime acres in downtown Philadelphia?
 Yes, it's true.
 Born in France in the 18th century, Stephen Girard was a shipping magnate first and a private banker second.
-He established Girard College in 1833 with his fortune valued at $7.5 million at his death.
+He established Girard College in 1833, and his fortune was valued at $7.5 million at his death.
 That's $201 million in 2011 dollars.
 The purpose of Girard College was to provide an education for children from poor families.
 Currently, the school serves approximately 550 children in grades 1 through 12.

 Kamehameha Schools

-The Kamehameha Schools were established in 1887 by Bernice Pauahi Bishop who was the daughter of the last King of Hawaii.
+The Kamehameha Schools were established in 1887 by Bernice Pauahi Bishop, the daughter of the last King of Hawaii.
 She sought to provide a sound education for the indigenous children of Hawaii.
 The school serves 6,500 students in grades PK-12 on 3 campuses in Hawaii.
-Kamehameha's endowment is the largest secondary school endowment in the United States with a value of approximately $12 billion in 2017.
+Kamehameha's endowment is the largest secondary school endowment in the United States, with a value of approximately $12 billion in 2017.

-5 Founders and Their Boarding Schools and 5 More Schools and Their Founders explore other schools which were established by generous benefactors.
+5 Founders and Their Boarding Schools and 5 More Schools and Their Founders explore other schools established by generous benefactors.

 comments powered by Disqus